dlt-hub/dlt/docs/website/docs/general-usage/customising-pipelines/pseudonymizing_columns.md

 # Pseudonymizing columns

-Pseudonymization is a deterministic way to hide personally identifiable info (PII), enabling us to consistently achieve the same mapping.
-If instead you wish to anonymize, you can delete the data, or replace it with a constant.
-In the example below, we create a dummy source with a PII column called "name", which we replace with deterministic hashes (i.e. replacing the German umlaut).
+Pseudonymization is a deterministic way to hide personally identifiable information (PII), enabling us to consistently achieve the same mapping.
+If instead you wish to anonymize, you can delete the data or replace it with a constant.
+In the example below, we create a dummy source with a PII column called "name", which we replace with deterministic hashes (i.e., replacing the German umlaut).

 ```py
 import dlt